edburns/blog-jekyll/_posts/2019-04-23-tdc-floripa-career-tips-from-someone-who-knows-a-lot-of-rockstar-programmers-2019-02.md

    about what you did.

 I've been doing this since I started telecommuting in 2002, so I have seventeen years of monthly spreadsheets.
-Here is a sample spreadsheet you can download and customize: [201904-timesheet.xlsx]({{
+Here is a sample spreadsheet you can download and customize: [2023MM-timesheet.xlsx]({{
-   site.url }}/blog/assets/201904-timesheet.xlsx "201904-timesheet.xlsx").
+   site.url }}/blog/assets/2023MM-timesheet.xlsx "2023MM-timesheet.xlsx").

+Update: 2023-08-07: My employer switched to discretionary time off (DTO).
+I personally believe DTO benefits employers more than employees.
+I'm not alone in this belief.
+See [Why unlimited time off is often better for employers than employees](https://financialpost.com/fp-work/unlimited-time-off-better-employers-than-employees) and [Unlimited Paid Time Off: A Good or Bad Idea?](https://www.shrm.org/ResourcesAndTools/hr-topics/benefits/Pages/Unlimited-PTO.aspx).
+I added a simple DTO tracking facility to the spreadsheet.

 Like my previous post about status reports, this seems mundane and annoying, but over time, it adds up to a valuable searchable resource.